KinoriSR/Computing-Problems/README.md

 # Computing-Problems
 For storing computing/math problems/coding practice that I did for fun.
+The problems are from Project Euler, Leetcode and HackerRank.
+There may be others...